 - Toxicological information – Provide toxicological and health effects information or indicate if data are not available

-- Ecological information – Provide information to evaluate the environmental impact of the chemical if it should be released to the environment
+- Ecological information – Provide information to evaluate the environmental impact of the chemical if it should be released into the environment

-- Disposal considerations – Provide guidance on proper disposal practices, recycling, or reclamation of the chemical to its container as well as safe handling practices
+- Disposal considerations – Guide proper disposal practices, recycling, or reclamation of the chemical to its container as well as safe handling practices.

 - Transport information – Provide guidance on classification information for shipping and transporting hazardous chemicals by road, air, rail, or sea

-- Regulatory information – Identify the safety, health, and environmental regulations specific for the product that is not indicated elsewhere on the SDS
+- Regulatory information – Identify the safety, health, and environmental regulations specific to the product that is not indicated elsewhere on the SDS